-An object that allows nodes to be rendered or filtered with a custom OpenGL ES fragment shader.
+An object that allows you to apply a custom fragment shader.

 - iOS 8.0+

 SKShader object holds a custom OpenGL ES fragment shader.
 Shader objects are used to customize the drawing behavior of many different kinds of nodes in SpriteKit.